starling021/rat-n/substrate/README.md

     home           : Simulate a home button press. locat          : Toggle location services.
     mute           : Update and view mute status.

 ***

-# Mouse substrate disclaimer

-    INFO: Usage of the Mouse Substrate for attacking targets without prior mutual consent is illegal.
-    It is the end user's responsibility to obey all applicable local, state, federal, and international laws.
-    Developers assume no liability and are not responsible for any misuse or damage caused by this program.

-***